What's the meaning of the phrase Laughing-stock?

 Stocks and pillories are no longer used a means of punishment.
 More recently, it's become commonplace at school fairs and charity events to put volunteers into stocks and pillories and throw wet sponges at them.
 This is for humorous effect of course and has no doubt added to the idea that 'laughing-stock' originated this way.

 The stock in question isn't that though.
-It refers to the meaning of stock as 'something solid that things can be fixed to', i.e. a butt or stump.
+It refers to the meaning of stock as 'something solid that things can be fixed to', that is, a butt or stump.
 So, 'laughing-stock' is just the same as 'the butt of the joke'.